-EastPack Kiwifruit Operations Limited lease, manage or provide contracting services to, in excess of 1,000 hectares of kiwifruit orchards.
-This represents approximately 8% of productive kiwifruit orchards in New Zealand.
+Prospa Orchard Management Services Limited lease, manage or provide contracting services to, in excess of 1,300 hectares of kiwifruit orchards.
+This represents approximately 9.5% of productive kiwifruit orchards in New Zealand.
+In 2021 EastPack set up Pinpoint Laboratory Services Limited which provide kiwifruit maturity clearance tests and other services to Zespri and provide support to EastPack's growers and operations.

 EastPack has carried on business in the above sectors since 1980.
-EastPack has invested in excess of \$155 million in the five years preceding the issue of this PDS in land, buildings, plant and machinery in order to adequately service the growing kiwifruit industry.
+EastPack has invested in excess of \$180 million in the five years preceding the issue of this PDS in land, buildings, plant and machinery in order to adequately service the growing kiwifruit industry.
 EastPack Group's operations and main activities have not changed in the three years preceding the date of this PDS.